 Marketing automation is often blamed for a lot of things: Failure, bad results, disconnection from your audience.
 But the truth is, these effects are your choice and not the fault of marketing automation.

 Marketing automation is a tool (or rather a bunch of tools) that can help you run your social media like a pro without having to neglect your day job.
-Marketing automation can help you get done more with less time spend.
+Marketing automation can help you get done more with less time spent.
 It is neither a concept straight from hell nor does using marketing automation mean you are selling your social media soul.